PolyMathOrg/project-proposals/README.md

 ## PolyMath examples

-More PolyMath examples, have more integration with Roassal and/or GToolkit
+More PolyMath examples, have more integration with [Roassal](http://agilevisualization.com/) and/or [GToolkit](https://github.com/feenkcom/gtoolkit).

 ## Support for Vega visualization engine